Hyper-Reflector-Team/3rd_training_lua/README.md

 ### This is a refactoring project with potential to be used with a new online platform.
 ## I will be updating this periodically.

+Refactored using https://github.com/luarocks/lua-style-guide as a reference.
+Formatted using LuaFormatter and the associated configs which are now located in the source. - https://github.com/Koihik/LuaFormatter?tab=readme-ov-file

 # 3rd_training_lua
 Training mode for Street Fighter III 3rd Strike (Japan 990512), on Fightcade v2.0.91